cms-lpc-llp/delayed_jet_analyzer/plot_scripts/LLP_muon_system_studies/README.md

 [username@lxplus ~]$ crab checkwrite --site T2_US_Caltech
 ```
 *Note: Please use ssh instead of gsissh to access the Tier2 server*
+*Further information on the T2 user space can be found [here](https://caltech.teamwork.com/#notebooks/119930)*

+Verify that a corresponding GPU account has been created for you on Flere by following the instructions [here](https://github.com/cmscaltech/gpuservers).
+*Note: This step will most likely be adjusted in the near future.*

 ## Setting up the Notebook

 ### Step 1
 Install python2.7, numpy, ROOT, root_numpy, jupyter-notebook (in this order).
 Make sure to install the packages compatible with python2.7.
-Note that Tier2 already has the necessary tools for running this notebook.
+Note that the Flere GPU server already has the necessary tools for running this notebook.

 ### Step 2
 Setup up the repository in your preferred dir